MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-85-install-mount.md

 ## Mounting Surface Hub 2S 85"

 The Surface Hub 2S 85” uses a 600 x 600 VESA mount pattern.
 As shown in the following image, Microsoft has partnered with Steelcase to create mounting options compatible with the Surface Hub 2S 85” unique design.
-Customers interested in non-Steelcase mounting options will need to source appropriate spacers to account for the compute enclosure on the back of the device.
-Spacers will be available through [Salamander Designs](http://www.salamandercommercial.com/surface-hub-2).

  ![Steelcase Wall Mount](images/sh2-steelcasemount.png) <br>

 ### Mounting dimensions

+If using other (non-Steelcase) mounting options, you will need spacers to account for the compute enclosure on the back of the device.
+Spacers and other certified accessories are available from [Salamander Designs](http://www.salamandercommercial.com/surface-hub-2).

 ![Surface Hub 85” dimensions detail for mounting](images/sh2-85-measure2.png) <br>